-Noah Carrillo and Hannah Richerson serve as the inaugural and current MET Equity Ambassadors.
+Noah Carrillo and Chamia Chatman current MET Equity Ambassadors.
 Initiatives that have been taken on include participation in programmatic meetings, development of a seminar shorts devoted to celebrating diversity in the sciences, identification of seminars exploring health disparities, and a full review of written materials of the MET Graduate Program, among other activities.
 Materials related to their work can be found in the sections below.

 If you would like to reach the Equity Ambassadors with ideas or concerns, they can be reached via e-mail.

 “February is Black History Month”